 Enter Immutable Servers

-To prevent existing servers from drifting apart over time, and suppressing the changes of untracked ad-hoc scripts, the immutable server approach also calls for periodically recycling instances by destroying them and launching new ones from the updated launch configuration.
+To prevent existing servers from drifting apart over time and suppressing the changes of untracked ad-hoc scripts, the immutable server approach involes periodically recycling instances by destroying them and launching new ones from the updated launch configuration.
 This is called the Phoenix server approach, and has the advantage of enforcing that any ad-hoc changes are destroyed immediately.
 If there are any issues, just update the AMI provisioning steps, and recycle the instances.

-The approach also recommends that we consider disabling SSH access into servers altogether.
+Consider disabling SSH access.
 By removing the one line of communication we rely on to deal with servers, it forces us to think about what it is that we actually need from servers to diagnose problems and monitor usage.
 Need CPU, memory and network stats?
 Application access and errors logs?
 Set up a monitoring pipeline using Collectd and InfluxDB and move the information off the server.
 Need to save state data?
 Use a remote database and move the information off the server.
-This would allow us to use servers like batteries, using them fully and then replacing them when the time came.
+This would make our servers disposable.
 This is the central tenet of this new philosophy: servers are disposable, not holy shrines to be worshipped.

 - #44: Getting started with server metrics collection with Collectd